raphaeltx/my-agenda-ui/README.md

     yarn install

 ## Usage
-// TODO: describe how to run with Docker
+// TODO: Describe how to run with Docker

 1. Run the project
     ```sh